YassGan/Private-School-Website/README.md

+#### - Client session:
--Client session: The website includes a client session, intended for the school's clients, who can access a personalized space where they can view their child's grades, absence history, and payment status.
+    The website includes a client session, intended for the school's clients, who can access a personalized space where they can view their child's grades, absence history, and payment status.

 ## Contributing

 This is the contributing section.